 - poor behavior choices

-During a manic mood, says Madelyn Heslet, who blogs about her bipolar experience on a website called The Mighty, "any healthy or realistic thought goes out of the window."
+During a manic mood, says Madelyn Heslet — who blogs about her experience with bipolar disorder on a website called The Mighty — "any healthy or realistic thought goes out of the window."

 Heslet goes on to list 10 areas where she has learned to be aware.
 She calls these "the lies my mania tells to try and get me into trouble."

 Some people experience psychotic symptoms with bipolar disorder.
 These include hallucinations when the person may see, hear, or smell things that others do not.
 The perceptions can appear real to the person who is experiencing them.

 With psychosis, a manic episode can involve delusions of grandeur.
 The person may genuinely believe that they are someone of great importance, or that they have friends in high places.

 In Heslet's case, she says the mania convinces her that it is acceptable to overreact when upset, to be excessively angry, and to say hurtful and malicious things.